 Some stores are closed on the weekends

-But before we get back to Tawara-machi Station, let’s stop and see the Rakugo Shrine.
+One last thing: as we walk back toward Tawara-machi Station, let’s stop and see the Rakugo Shrine.
 Rakugo is traditional Japanese comic storytelling, with a long history of wandering actors entertaining the townsfolk of yore.
 But during WWI, fifty-three of the most famous rakugo stories were entombed at this shrine forever.

 And if you’re up for a little more walking, let’s keep going from Tawaramachi Station along the main street toward Ueno Station.
 We’ll find ourselves in another fascinating, specialized district: Inari-cho, the funeral goods and Shinto shrine shopping area.
 I know – who would want to see THAT?
 But take a peek:

 And while you’re in the neighborhood, these two are within walking distance: